 A lightning-fast Swedish winger who rose from Manchester United's academy to become a key player for club and country with his direct, fearless style.

-Anthony Elanga’s ascent is a testament to modern football’s global academy pipeline.
-Born in Sweden to a Cameroonian father who was also a professional footballer, he joined Manchester United’s youth system at age 12.
-His breakthrough was both rapid and symbolic, scoring on his first Premier League start under Ralf Rangnick in 2021, a moment of pure joy that announced his arrival.
-At United, he was prized for his blistering pace, relentless work ethic, and maturity beyond his years, though playing time became inconsistent.
-Seeking a regular role to fuel his development, he moved to Nottingham Forest in 2023, instantly becoming a fan favorite and crucial attacking outlet.
-His direct running and improved end product soon earned him a transfer to Newcastle United and a cemented spot in the Swedish national team, where he carries the hopes of a new generation.
+Anthony Elanga scored on his first Premier League start for Manchester United in 2021 under Ralf Rangnick, a rapid breakthrough from the club's youth system.
+Born in Sweden in 2002 to a Cameroonian father who was also a professional footballer, he joined United at age 12.
+His blistering pace, relentless work ethic, and maturity beyond his years made him prized at Old Trafford, though playing time became inconsistent.
+Seeking a regular role, he moved to Nottingham Forest in 2023, instantly becoming a fan favorite and crucial attacking outlet.
+His direct running and improved end product earned him a transfer to Newcastle United and a spot in the Swedish national team, where he carries the hopes of a new generation.

 1997–2012